 No motion shall be determined by a postal ballot unless determined by the Executive Committee.
 If the Executive Committee so determines, the postal ballot shall be conducted under the procedures set by the Executive Committee from time to time.

-Postal Voting
+Electronically Enabled Voting

+In the case where virtual attendance in a General Meeting has been enabled electronically, delegate votes via this medium are acceptable.

 PROXY VOTING NOT PERMITTED